ge96lip/ProtoPNet/README.md

 Once you run the system, it will contain the saved models, logs, and evaluation results (visualization of explanations, etc)

 ### pretrained_models
-When training is done for the first time, pretrained backbone models are saved here.
+When training is done for the first time, pretrained backbone models are saved here automatically.

 ### src
 - `agents/`: folder containing agent classes for each of the architectures. contains the main framework for the training process